N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 Julia S. Brooks Achievement Award

-Bonita Casterlow Mittman ’02, ’04 holds a B.S. in transportation and logistics and an M.S. in management, supply change management from A&T’s Willie A. Deese College of Business and Economics.
-Currently the Health Care System executive director of Information Technology for UNC Health, Mittman is an experienced, results-driven executive with decades of experience in program and project management, information technology, real estate property management and consulting.
+Bonita Casterlow Mittman ’02, ’04 holds a B.S. in transportation and logistics and an M.S. in management, supply change management from the Deese College.
+Serving as Health Care System executive director of Information Technology for UNC Health, Mittman is an experienced, results-driven executive with decades of experience in program and project management, information technology, real estate property management and consulting.

 Mittman is also a champion of higher education, and has worked diligently to provide and promote internships, mentorship and scholarship opportunities for minorities across corporate and community settings.